epics-containers/epics-containers.github.io/docs/user/tutorials/dev_container.rst

 You can now easily browse around the ``/epics`` folder and see all the support modules and epics-base.
 This will give you a feel for the layout of files in the container.
-Here is a summary (where WS is the root of your host folders):
+Here is a summary (where WS is your workspace on your host. i.e. the root folder under which your projects are all cloned):

 .. _container-layout: